 To answer that, we’ll have to consider a couple of things: the features, and you.

 As mentioned, Super Duolingo adds new features and removes others.

-It’s important to note that Duolingo have a habit of rolling out new features on IOS before Android, so some of the above might not be available on all devices.
+It’s also important to note that Duolingo have a habit of rolling out new features every now and then, some of which they will make exclusive to Super members.

 Why you should consider subscribing

 So do these benefits justify coughing up for Super Duolingo?

 To answer this, I’ve broken it down into three areas that will affect your experience.
 This should help you get a better understanding of how these features stack up in context.